Trump raises eyebrows in promoting his environment record

 Earlier this year, seven of the 10 surviving, Senate-confirmed heads of the EPA signed a letter urging lawmakers to step up oversight of the agency and make it focus on its mission of protecting public health and the environment.

-In December, an Associated Press-NORC Center for Public Affairs Research poll found Democrats driving an increase in the share of Americans who name the environment and climate change as an important issue for the government to work on in 2019.
+In December, an Associated Press-NORC poll found Democrats driving an increase in the share of Americans who name the environment and climate change as an important issue for the government to work on in 2019.
 About 4 in 10 Democrats (39 included the environment as a priority, compared with just 8% of Republicans.
 The share of Democrats naming the environment grew 11 percentage points, from 28% a year ago.

 In January, 30% expressed approval of the way Trump was handling climate change, while 68% disapproved, according to an AP-NORC poll.
 Just 8% of Democrats approved of Trump on climate change and, compared with other issues, a relatively small majority of Republicans — 67% — did as well.